aws-samples/aurora-postgresql-pgvector/02_RetrievalAugmentedGeneration/02_QuestionAnswering_Open_Source_LLMs/README.md

-# Generative AI Use Cases with Amazon Aurora PostgreSQL, pgvector and Amazon Bedrock
+# Retrieval Augmented Generation (RAG) - Building a Question Answering application using pgvector, Aurora PostgreSQL and Hugging Face

 ## Introduction - Build and deploy an AI-powered chatbot application